| | |

 the people that may be helping you make the spot later.
 The editor, graphic artist, audio guy.
 Ask questions, get

+input.
+They'll appreciate it, and you'll learn something.
+Find the problems before they find you.
 If you are directing a shoot, it's your role to deliver excellence from the talent and

 the crew.
 You can't blame anyone but yourself for poor performance.
 Take time to understand everyone's job...hell, read